Black Rock Rangers

-Law enforcement officers have a difficult yet important job, both on and off the playa.
+Law enforcement officers have a difficult yet important job on and off the playa.
 There are multiple law enforcement agencies at Burning Man, including the U.S. Bureau of Land Management and the Pershing County Sheriff’s Office.
 Please respect the valuable work that they do — we could not have the event without their services.
 It is the duty of all law enforcement personnel to enforce the law in a courteous and respectful manner.

 Help from Law Enforcement

 If you need law enforcement assistance for any reason, please wave down a patrol unit, find a Black Rock Ranger who will help you contact law enforcement, or visit the law enforcement substation located at 5:30 and Esplanade.
 The station is open 24/7 during the event and is staffed by BLM and the Pershing County Sheriff’s Office.

 Law Enforcement Feedback

 If you have any feedback (negative or positive) for law enforcement, please fill out a Law Enforcement Feedback Form at Playa Info or Black Rock Ranger HQ in Center Camp.
 Your feedback helps improve how we work with the agencies to ensure the safety of our event.
 It’s very important that you fill out the form completely and truthfully.
 Include the officer’s name, agency, vehicle license number, badge number, time of day, details of the event, and the names of any witnesses.
 Avoid hearsay and accusations that can’t be substantiated.
 Feedback forms turned into Burning Man during the event are discussed with law enforcement agencies the next morning; the timely return of these forms enables us to act on them before the event is over.